ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    in case of resource saturation (eg. thrashing, connection queues too long, Service Level Objectives not meet, ..).

-   Dynamically lowering the values returned by the rate-limit headers, and returning retry-after along with them can improve availability.
+   Availability can be improved by dynamically lowering the values returned by the rate-limit headers to slow down clients, and retry-after can be used to push them back.

    Saturation conditions can be either dynamic or static: all this is out of the scope for the current document.